dcoope33/Personal-Projects-Public/Ncurses/README.md

 ## DEPENDENCIES

-1. The game requires you to have the Ncurses library installed.
+The game requires you to have the Ncurses library installed.
+Use the commands below if on Ubuntu

 ```bash
 sudo apt update && sudo apt install libncurses-dev libncursesw-dev
 ```
-if on Ubuntu.

-4. If the Highscore file doesn't exist the game will seg fault upon launch so please make sure that if you take the code from this repo and try to run it that you also take the Highscore file aswell.
+If the Highscore file doesn't exist the game will seg fault upon launch so please make sure that if you take the code from this repo and try to run it that you also take the Highscore file aswell.

 [top](#)